Strategic Financial Analysis for Higher Education

 Prager & Co. is proud of the leadership role it has provided to the higher education community for two decades, as evidenced by publications, speaking engagements, and support of the community.
 Our book, Strategic Financial Analysis for Higher Education, produced in partnership with KPMG and Attain and now in its seventh edition, has been a valuable reference tool for financial managers, trustees, and other interested parties associated with not-for-profit institutions.

-Four recent editions are available for download below in Adobe Acrobat format.
+Samples from five recent editions are available for download below in Adobe Acrobat format.
 To view the files, you must have Acrobat Reader installed, which is available here.
 We also have a limited supply of hard copy editions.
 Note that the fifth edition includes analyses specifically intended for public institutions, while the fourth edition continues to be relevant to private institutions.
 Please feel free to email us with any questions.

 Strategic Financial Analysis for Higher Education: